TripsBrazilChapada dos Veadeiros

 • Correntão Waterfall

-The most demanding day: a 16 km hike with about 1,320 m of ascent, from your base camp at the Corrente River.
+The most demanding day of the Chapada dos Veadeiros trekking tour is a 16 km hike with about 1,320 m of ascent from your base camp at the Corrente River.
 The climb leads to Correntão Waterfall, one of the most powerful waterfalls on the route.
 You return to the same camp for the night.

-A rustic wooden viewpoint platform perched on a rocky cliff edge during trekking Chapada dos Veadeiros, overlooking a winding river and vast green cerrado valley below
+A rustic wooden viewing platform perched on a rocky cliff edge during trekking in Chapada dos Veadeiros, overlooking a deep green valley with a river winding far below and distant mountain ridges under a partly cloudy sky

 Day 6